TaitoUnited/taito-cli/docs/manual/03-usage.md

 Run `taito -h` to show a list of all predefined commands of taito-cli and additional custom commands provided by currently enabled plugins.
 Run `taito COMMAND -h` to search for a command help; try for example `taito db -h`, `taito feat -h` or `taito env -h`.
 Write `taito ` and hit tab, and you'll get autocompletion for taito-cli commands, if you have installed the autocompletion support.

 Some of the plugins require authentication.
-If you encounter a connection or authorization error, run `taito --auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito --auth:dev`).
+If you encounter a connection or authorization error, run `taito auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito auth:dev`).
 Note that your credentials are saved on the taito-cli container image, as you don't need them lying on your host file system anymore.

 [Taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order, including creating your first taito-cli project and setting up your own infrastructure.
 You may consider it as a chronological taito-cli manual.